code-saturne/code_saturne/docs/doxygen/user_guide/quick_start.md

 \page cs_ug_quick_start Quick start

-We assume in this section that the users has the calculation data file (calculation set up) at his disposal, or has already prepared it following for instance the step-by-step guidance provided in the code_saturne tutorials.
+We assume in this section that the user has the calculation data files (calculation setup) at his disposal, or has already prepared it following for instance the step-by-step guidance provided in the code_saturne tutorials.
 The steps described below are intended to provide a way to quickly run through the Graphical User Interface (GUI).